 Traveling between Boston University's Charles River and Medical campuses is now easier than ever due to the enhanced The BUS (Boston University Shuttle) service.
 The BUS makes it convenient for the BU community to access the many resources, programs, and activities available throughout the University-and it's free!
-Please consult the BUS schedule.
+Please consult the Terrier Transit app for more details.